What is a Smart Contract?

 A smart contract is a self-executing contract whose terms of the agreement between the contract’s counterparties are embedded into lines of code.
 Essentially, a smart contract is a digital version of the standard paper contract that automatically verifies fulfillment and enforces and performs the terms of the contract.
 The concept of smart contracts was proposed by Nick Szabo, an American computer scientist and researcher of digital currencies, in 1994.

 Moreover, smart contracts do not require a middleman to execute because the code of a smart contract is verified by all the participants in the blockchain network.
-The removal of the middlemen from the contract helps to substantially reduce the costs for counterparties.
+The removal of the middleman from the contract helps to substantially reduce the costs for counterparties.

 Smart contracts and blockchain